livechat/chat-window-android/README.md

 ## Getting started

-Add real-time customer support to your Android application with LiveChat's native SDK.
+Add real-time customer support to your Android application with LiveChat's SDK.
 This guide covers installation, basic setup, and advanced features.

+> **Note:** 💡 The SDK is now Kotlin-based and uses the new package `com.livechatinc.chatsdk`.
+See migration notes if you are upgrading from v2.x.x.

 ### Requirements

-LiveChat SDK is compatible:
+SDK is compatible with:
 - `Android 5.0 (API level 21) or higher`
 - `Java 8 or higher`

-### Usage
+### Add dependency

-Follow these steps to integrate LiveChat into your Android application:

-#### Install SDK:

 Add the JitPack repository to your root `build.gradle`
 ```kotlin